LKummer/homelab-wiki/content/tutorial/part-2-vm-clone.md

 terraform apply
 ```

+Ensure the plan creates a machine, and type `yes` to verify the Terraform plan and apply the resources.

 When Terraform is done cloning the VM, it will print the `ssh_ip` and `ssh_user` you can use to connect to the VM:

 ```